MdSamsuzzohaShayon/youthspike-event-management/README.md

  - ✅✅ Upload sponsors logo and all images to Cloudinary
  - No division section inside roster design, (There are 3 different skills level means 3 sections)
  - Dicisions for best players or worst players (Types of event).
 It can be men's division, woman division
+ - Select division properly - teams are assigned by divisions
+ - Division on a match [12:12](https://www.loom.com/share/ce3f543ec3b24083a921bb870cbf0c7f)
+ - Net range is same as net variance, therefore, delete one of them
  - [Explaning Point spread](https://www.loom.com/share/1fa1717af21d4f19a01a3450721cd4f6)

  - **Captain**
  - ✅✅ Coach/Captain can login and change profile picture
  - ✅✅ Captain setting
  - Coach/Captain can change 4 digit passcode
- - When someone login as captain he can only see teams and matches of different events since a player can be in diffrent event
+ - ✅✅  When someone login as captain he can only see teams and matches of different events since a player can be in diffrent event
  - Set default password for all captains and they can change their password later on
  - Send welcome email to all of our captains
  - ✅✅ From a single match -> login as captain